The Different Widows

-The Different Widows is a 1703 comedy play by the British writer Mary Pix.
+The Different Widows is a 1703 comedy by the British writer Mary Pix.

 It premiered at the Lincoln's Inn Fields Theatre in London.
 The original cast included George Powell as Sir James Belmont, John Corey as Careless, George Pack as Sir Anthony Loveman, Francis Leigh as Dandle, Barton Booth as Valentine, Elinor Leigh as Widow Bellmont, Mary Porter as Lady Loveman, Elizabeth Willis as Lady Courtall and Lucretia Bradshaw as Mariana.